-Pretty nifty, eh?
-A nice little app to block Game of Thrones spoilers online.
+A nice little Chrome extension to block Game of Thrones spoilers online.

-The description says Game of Spoils detects and blacks out any posts of Facebook or Reddit, tweets on Twitter, or stories on Google News that mention ‘Game of Thrones’ or many other GoT-related terms, such as ‘Winterfell’ or ‘Targaryen.”
+The description says Game of Spoils detects and blocks out any posts on Facebook or Reddit, tweets on Twitter, or stories on Google News that mention ‘Game of Thrones’ or many other GoT-related terms, such as ‘Winterfell’ or ‘Targaryen.”

 However, there is a workaround that you can use to tweak Game of Spoils.

-You can add custom phrases that you want blocked.
+You can add custom phrases that you want to be blocked.